 Choosing the right lender

-As you weigh your options, it’s critical to take the time to compare as many lenders as you can so you can find the best loan for your business needs.
+As you weigh your options, it’s critical to take the time to compare as many lenders as possible so you can find the best loan for your business needs.
 Here are several important points to consider as you do your research:

-- Loan uses: While the majority of lenders allow personal loans to be used for almost any personal expense, some limit the uses of their loans — and others specifically prohibit using their loans for business purposes.
+- Loan uses: While the majority of lenders allow personal loans to be used for almost any personal expense, some limit the uses of their loans, while others specifically prohibit using their loans for business purposes.

 - Interest rates: Your interest rate is one of the biggest factors that will determine how much you end up paying for your loan over time.
 Your credit score and the repayment term you choose will also impact the rates you qualify for.